jupyterhub/zero-to-jupyterhub-k8s/doc/source/administrator/debug.md

 ## Verbose logging

-You can increase the level of detail in JupyterHub's logs by adding this to your configuration:
+You can increase the level of detail in logs emitted by various pods (hub, proxy, autohttps, and user pods) by adding this to your configuration:

 ```yaml
 debug:
   enabled: true
 ```

 This is particularly useful if JupyterHub has started but you have problems with authentication, singleuser servers or services.
+A downside to enabling this is that the amount of logs emitted will make it harder to read logs for an overview and will increase the costs of a system setup to collect and store logs.

 ## Debugging commands